Travel Bug Within

 We’d had so much street food I wasn’t sure I could squeeze any more food in.
 We jumped in our Tuk Tuks with our containers filled with Thailand’s ‘best’ Pad Thai to try later on in the comfort of our serviced apartment (later!)

 Good to know: Shama’s rooms are fully serviced apartments.
-Each room has a kitchenette with microwave, cooktop, utensils, and a very large standard-sized fridge.
+Each room has a kitchenette with a microwave, cooktop, utensils, and a very large standard-sized fridge.
 There is a washer/dryer combo.

 With so many amazing food choices to try in Bangkok, you wouldn’t likely choose to eat in, but if one morning (or evening) you wanted to stay in and have vegemite on toast (provided you BYO the vegemite) Shama Lakeview Asoke has all the facilities to accommodate in-room cooking or dining.